King Arthur Baking Co.’s Remarkable Digital Transformation

 The Baker’s Catalogue was launched in 1990, the same year they published the anniversary cookbook.

-This venture would expand their reach and get their flour into the hands of many more loyal customers who had moved away to other parts of the country.
+This venture would expand their reach and get their flour into the hands of many more loyal customers who had relocated to other parts of the country.

 They brought on an award-winning journalist (PJ Hamel) to write the newly-launched catalogue.
 She became the sixth employee of the small but growing company.